Purposeful Living

 It just felt like she wasn’t hearing me.

-A day later, standing by the sliding glass door as the lemon-hued petals flutter to the deck, all I can see is a mess that will need to be swept from the muddy beams so that little feet don’t track the hundreds of flowers into the house.
+A day later, standing by the sliding glass door as the Yellow Poplar flower petals flutter to the deck, all I can see is a mess that will need to be swept from the muddy beams so that little feet don’t track the hundreds of flowers into the house.

 I’m sure these are the moments my friend was alluding to.
 Sadly, her idealistic maxims hold little weight in the aftermath of a newborn squawking all night and less than three hours of sleep.
 (Read here if this is you, too.)